ant-design/ant-design-pro-site/docs/getting-started.en-US.md

 ## Installation

-There are three ways to install.
+There are two ways to install.

 ### Clone the Git Repository